Skip to main content

 Key Takeaway

-• No — Indian passport holders are visa-exempt for up to 60 days in Thailand under a bilateral agreement.
-You can arrive a...
+• Not right now — Indian ordinary-passport holders are currently visa-exempt for up to 60 days in Thailand (a unilateral e...

 Thailand is one of the most popular holiday destinations for Indian passport holders living in Dubai, and for good reason — the combination of world-class beaches, vibrant culture, exceptional food, and excellent value for money makes it an irresistible getaway from the UAE.
 Better still, the visa process for Indian nationals travelling to Thailand has become remarkably easy in recent years.

 This guide is written specifically for Indian passport holders living in Dubai.
-We cover the visa exemption in detail, explain when you do and do not need a visa, walk through the eVOA and tourist visa options, list the documents you should carry, and share practical tips based on OraVisa’s experience helping hundreds of Indian nationals travel to Thailand from the UAE.
+We cover the visa exemption in detail, explain when you do and do not need a visa, walk through the tourist e-Visa option and the pending Visa-on-Arrival change, list the documents you should carry, and share practical tips based on OraVisa’s experience helping hundreds of Indian nationals travel to Thailand from the UAE.

 Are Indian Passport Holders Eligible for Visa-Free Entry to Thailand?

-Yes.
-Indian passport holders are eligible for visa-exempt entry to Thailand for stays of up to 60 days.
-This bilateral agreement between India and Thailand means that Indian nationals — regardless of whether they are UAE residents or travelling from any other country — can arrive at any Thai international airport and receive an entry stamp directly at immigration.
-No advance visa application is required, no embassy visit is needed, and there is no government visa fee.
+Yes — for now.
+Indian ordinary-passport holders are currently eligible for visa-exempt entry to Thailand for stays of up to 60 days.
+This is a unilateral exemption Thailand grants (the India–Thailand bilateral exemption treaty covers only diplomatic and official passports, not ordinary passports), so Indian nationals — regardless of whether they are UAE residents or travelling from any other country — can currently arrive at any Thai international airport and receive an entry stamp directly at immigration, with no advance visa, no embassy visit, and no government fee. ⚠️ Note: the Thai Cabinet has approved reverting Indian nationals to Visa-on-Arrival (15 days), effective 15 days after Royal Gazette publication (not yet published as of June 2026).
+Verify your current status before booking.

 This is an important distinction from many other destinations where Indian passport holders must apply for a visa in advance.
 For Thailand, you simply need a valid Indian passport with at least 6 months of remaining validity, proof of onward or return travel, and sufficient funds for your stay.
 Immigration officers at Thai airports may ask to see these documents, so it is important to have them ready.